 Pregnancy: Pregnancy comes with swelling of both the legs and feet.
 This is because during pregnancy, there is increase in blood volume that makes the veins work more.
 Leg discomfort, cramping, aches, and swelling are some of the issues that come with pregnancy.

 The veins of a pregnant woman are often more elastic, and can lead to the formation of varicose veins.
 With medical socks, you can easily prevent the formation of varicose veins and deep vein thrombosis.
-Also, these socks will help you get relieve from all these leg discomforts that come with pregnancy.
+Also, these socks will help you get some relief from many of the leg discomforts that come with pregnancy.

-Varicose veins occur when there is poor circulation in the legs, symptoms of which are achy and tired legs.
+Varicose veins: Varicose veins occur when there is poor circulation in the legs, symptoms of which are achy and tired legs.
 If left untreated, varicose veins can become ulcers and skin lesions.
-Using medical grade compression socks will help to support the veins by squeezing them gently to restore good blood flow.
-They do not help to eliminate varicose veins, but help instead to relief the discomforts the vein disease may cause.
+Using medical-grade compression socks will help to support the veins by squeezing them gently to restore good blood flow.
+They do not help to eliminate varicose veins, but help instead to relieve the discomforts the vein disease may cause.

 The time and place for wearing medical compression socks depends entirely on your medical condition.
-Patients suffering from symptomatic vein disease need to wear them all day, and only take them off when they want to bath.
-They do not have to wear them when they are in bed, but they should put them on as soon as they are about getting out of bed.
+Patients suffering from symptomatic vein disease need to wear them all day and only take them off when they want to bath.
+They do not have to wear them when they are in bed, but they should put them on as they get out of bed.
 Waiting until much later to put on the socks will allow the blood to pool in the feet and lower extremities, thereby worsening the symptoms.

-In sports, compression socks are recommended before, during and after a workout.
-They help to warm your muscles up faster by increasing blood flow before your workout.
-During your workout, these socks help to stabilize your muscles and improve circulation in order to prevent shin splints and calf cramps.
+In sports, compression socks are recommended before, during, and after a workout.
+They help warm your muscles up faster by increasing blood flow before your workout.
+During your workout, these socks help to stabilize your muscles and improve circulation to prevent shin splints and calf cramps.
 After exercise, these socks remove lactic acid to aid recovery.
-This helps to extend the lifespan of your legs, keep them healthy, and support them in everyday life after the workout.
+This type of use can help maintain your legs by keeping them healthy and supporting them in everyday life after the workout.

 As a way of ensuring you keep your legs healthy and prevent venous problems, it is recommended you wear medical socks from time to time.
 You do not have to wait until you have signs or symptoms of spider veins or other venous issue to start using compression socks.

-Who Are Compression Socks Made For?: Medical compression stockings are designed to meet the needs of anyone who cares about the health of their legs.
-There are many factors that can increase the risk of having blood clots such as prolonged bed rest, use of hormone replacement therapy or birth control pills, sitting for long periods, inflammatory bowel disease, genetic clotting disorders, pregnancy, and family history of DVT.
-You can use them if you have a medical condition that requires them, or if you are trying to prevent a medical condition from happening.
+You can use compression socks if you have a medical condition that requires them or if you are trying to prevent a medical condition from happening.
 Both men and women can wear these special socks if they need help promoting circulation in their legs.

 However, there are some specific people who need medical grade compression socks to feel better.
-These set of people should wear these socks as often as possible.
+Some experts state that this set of people should wear these socks as often as possible.
 They include:

 - People who find it hard to leave their bed or cannot move their legs